vivekisreddy/a1-vivekisreddy/README.md

 2. Edit `index.html` to show the following information about you:
     * your name and class at WPI (e.g. class of 2025) Note: Do not put any contact or personal information that you do not potentially want other people outside of this class to see.
     * your major(s) and minor(s)
-    * previous computer science courses that you have taken at WPI
+    * a list of previous computer science courses that you have taken at WPI
-    * your experience with the following technologies and methods (none, some, a lot)
+    * a table containing your experience with the following technologies and methods (none, some, a lot)
         * HTML
         * CSS
-        * Java
-        * JavaScript
-        * Python
+        * JavaScript/Typescript (specify which one)
-        * SQL (Postgres, Oracle, MySQL, etc.)
+        * SQL (specify which ones)
         * MongoDB
-        * React
+        * Web Frameworks (specify which ones)
         * unit testing
+3. Create `hobby.html` to show one of your interests:
+    * use two of the HTML5 semantic block elements - main, section, article, aside, header, footer
+    * create a form related to your hobby (such as asking readers to provide information about their interests) that include the following the following form elements
+        * input text box
+        * text area
+        * check boxes
+        * radio buttons - note that the radio buttons should permit only a single selection!
+        * a drop down selection list
+        * labels for each of the elements above
+        * a submit button with no action (the button does not do anything for now)
+4. Using the <nav> tag and unordered lists as mentioned in class, create the following horizontal navigation menu at the top of the `index.html` and `hobby.html` documents.
+You will want to research the a: pseudo classes, such as a:hover, to create styles for the four menu selections:
+    * Link to `index.html`
+    * Link to `hobby.html`
+    * Link to WPI's home page
+    * Link to an informative web page related to your hobby
-4. Complete some technical and/or design achievements (see below).
+6. Complete some technical and/or design achievements (see below).
-5. Test your project to make sure that when someone goes to your main page, it displays correctly.
+7. Test your project to make sure that when someone goes to your main page, it displays correctly.
 You can do this locally by simply running `node server.js` from within the assignment directory.

-6. Modify the README file according to the specification below.
+8. Modify the README file according to the specification below.
-7. Commit and push all your changes to GitHub.
+9. Commit and push all your changes to GitHub.
-8. Deploy your project to Glitch.
+10. Deploy your project to Glitch.
 You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)
-9. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
+11. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
 9. Create and submit a Pull Request to the original repo.

 ## Option 2 - Fork repo and import to Glitch, edit on Glitch, and then export back to GitHub